Causal Inferences in Small Area Estimation: Abstract

 \section{Abstract}

-When doing impact evaluation and making causal inferences, it is important to acknowledge the heterogeneity of the treatment effects for different domains (geographic, socio-demographic, or socio-economic).
-If the domain of interest is small with regards to its sample size (or even zero in some cases), then the evaluator has entered the small area estimation (SAE) dilemma.
-Based on the modification of the Inverse Propensity Weighting estimator and the traditional small area predictors, the paper proposes a new methodology to estimate area specific average treatment effects for unplanned domains.
-By means of these methods we can also provide a map of policy impacts, that can help to better target the treatment group(s).
+The official statistics produced by National Statistical Institutes are mainly used by policy makers to take decisions.
+In particular, when policy makers and decision takers would like to know the impact of a given policy, it is important to acknowledge the heterogeneity of the treatment effects for different domains .
+If the domain of interest is small with regards to its sample size , then the evaluator has entered the small area estimation (SAE) dilemma.
+Based on the modification of the Inverse Propensity Weighting estimator and the traditional small area predictors, we propose a new methodology to estimate area specific average treatment effects for unplanned domains.
+A robustified version of the predictor against the presence of the outliers is also proposed.
 We develop analytical Mean Squared Error (MSE) estimators of the proposed predictors.
-An extensive simulation analysis, also based on real data, shows that the proposed techniques in most cases lead to more efficient estimators.
+By means of these methods, we can provide a map of policy impacts that can help to better target the treatment group(s).
+We illustrate the properties of these small area estimators by means of a design-based simulation based on real data set where the target is to study the effects of permanent versus temporary contracts on the economic insecurity of households in different regions of Italy.